aboutdotme/rancher-client/README.md

-   --secret-key        Specify Rancher API secret key --url               Specify the Rancher API endpoint URL -t, --tag           Change the image tag for the given services
+   --secret-key        Specify Rancher API secret key --url               Specify the Rancher API endpoint URL -t, --tag           Change the image tag for the given services -u, --docker-user   Docker Hub user name
+   -p, --docker-pass   Docker Hub password
+   -d, --dry-run       Don't make any actual changes
 ```

+If `--docker-user` and `--docker-pass` are specified, the rancher-client will
+attempt to check if the specified images and tags exist on Docker Hub before
+updating Rancher to prevent accidentally breaking the services.

 ##### Example Commands